All articles

 R111-32: The principle

-Camping is authorized on private land, with the agreement of the owner or the person who has the use of the land.
+Camping is allowed on private land with the agreement of the owner or the person who has the right to use the land.
 Simple, but essential: no agreement = no camping.

-Isolated camping and the creation of campsites are prohibited in several sensitive areas, except in exceptional cases:
+Isolated camping and the creation of campsites are prohibited in several sensitive areas, except in exceptional circumstances:

-3. Remarkable heritage sites, surroundings of historic monuments (French Heritage Code).
+3. Remarkable heritage sites, areas surrounding historic monuments (Heritage Code).

-4. Zones around water sources tapped for human consumption (French Public Health Code).
+4. Zones around water collection points for human consumption (Public Health Code).

 Local authorities

 Mayors can also prohibit camping outside designated areas by municipal decree.
-This measure is often applied in tourist areas or sensitive zones.
+This measure is often applied in tourist towns or sensitive areas.

 Sanctions